collabnix/dockerlabs/README.md

 ## How to Contribute

-Thank you so much for your interest in contributing to [Dockerlabs](https://github.com/collabnix/dockerlabs) tutorials.
+Thank you so much for showing your interest in contributing to [Dockerlabs](https://github.com/collabnix/dockerlabs) tutorials.

 [Guide to submitting your own tutorial](https://github.com/collabnix/dockerlabs/tree/master/CONTRIBUTING.md)<br>
 [Template for writing Tutorial Page](https://github.com/collabnix/dockerlabs/tree/master/template/EXAMPLE.md)